 At the core of this book is the question of why.
-Why a daughter from a loving home would plan and carry out parricide; the murder of her own parents?
+Why would a daughter from a loving home plan and carry out parricide; the murder of her own parents?
 Where most true crime books would end after detailing the case, the trial, and the verdicts, Jeremy Grimaldi’s book takes on a different pace and begins to examine the areas of Jennifer’s life, her relationships and her state of mind in order to investigate these questions.

 The detail of Bich-Ha and Hann’s journey to Canada as immigrants are given.
 Their culture of education and striving to improve yourself and your prospects in Vietnam is explored.
 The importance of authoritarianism within this culture, and the importance of education and how this influenced their parenting with both their son and daughter.

 Success is expected and praise is an inhibitor which can lead to mediocrity; the underlying aspects of ‘tiger-parenting’ according to Yale Law Professor Amy Chua.
 It is a “tough love method of child-rearing” and it is a method which it appears was being practiced in the Pan household.

 “In many homes of Asian heritage, the tender emotion the disciplinarian shows is often restrained.
 When children misbehave, a parent might show deep disappointment; when they achieve, praise can be muted.” – Jeremy Grimaldi

 Jeremy Grimaldi explores Asian culture and teens experiences and highlights that deception in the family is not uncommon.
 The high standards expected need to be met and many teens growing up in this environment learn quickly that lying, forging their report cards and faking their grades can buy them some time and take the pressure off.

 It is clear that Jennifer Pan did not organize this murder for financial gain despite knowing about a substantial life insurance policies in place for her parents and for her as the eldest child.